nekithrill/scss-style-system/README.md

 6. Extending and Customizing

-   - Add new tokens: Create SCSS maps in `tokens/` and include them in `_variables.scss`.
+   - Add new tokens: Create SCSS maps in tokens/ and include them in \_variables.scss.
-   - Add new modules: Add component SCSS files in `modules/` and include them in `modules/index.scss`.
-   - Override themes: Extend existing theme maps in `themes/` or create new ones.
+   - Override themes: Extend existing theme maps in themes/ or create new ones.

 7. Example: Button Module